American Hustle (2013)

 A few days later, Irving shows Sydney his office where there are tons of paintings on display.
 He tells her that his new business helps guys get loans who can't get loans.
 When he hesitates upon being asked how he gets them money, she realizes he is a con artist, who takes his clients' $5,000 fee but makes no effort to pay them back.
 He defends himself by saying the guys that are desperate to invest with him are people at the bottom with gambling problems and embezzling.
 She points out he takes advantage of desperate people, and he asks if she wants to join him.
 She walks off without saying anything, exiting the office.
 Irving goes back to his desk, upset that he has crossed a line with a woman he genuinely likes.
 Moments later, though, she returns, this time using a British accent, introducing herself as "Lady Edith Greensly", who has royal banking connections in London.

-Hency, Irving and Sydney become partners.
+From this point on, Irving and Sydney become partners.
 The scheme is simple: Sydney tells new acquaintances that she has London banking connections, so their husbands will overhear and beg her to let them invest with Irving.
 To hook them, she refuses to help out, making them more eager to connect with Irving.
-One by one, people come to Irving's desk; Sydney/Edith and Irving convince everyone that they are selective so all of the desperate men end up begging for Irving to take their $5,000 in hopes of a $50,000 in return.
+One by one, people come to Irving's desk; Sydney (under her alias Edith) and Irving convince everyone that they are selective so all of the desperate men end up begging for Irving to take their $5,000 in hopes of a $50,000 in return.
 Irving's business triples due to Sydney's close attention to detail.
 They also sell art on the side.
 All of the paintings are forgeries, but with the British Lady Edith Greensly alias helping sell them as authentic, each one is sold.

 Due to their success, they rent out a better office, calling it London Associates (in honor of Sydney's fake accent).
 The two fall in love with each other, go dancing, have sex, and more.
 In voice-over, Irving admits we're all conning ourselves to get through life, leaving out the ugly truth in his case.
 In fact, he's currently married and has adopted his wife's son (from another man) who he loves as his own.